Bortiz25/pet-store-website/README.md

 ![Screenshot 2024-04-20 201215](https://github.com/Bortiz25/pet-store-website/assets/94881226/a8733644-4e1a-4ad7-ac26-7ff758b4f55f)

 In the case that you manually add in data to the 'products' collection, make sure to follow our data validation rules.
-Strings in the catrgory array must be lowercase.
+Strings in the catrgory array must start with a lowercase letter.
 Also, the first letter of the value for the "category" field must be capitalized.

 ### 'products' collection schema